Justin Bonsignore: M3 Technology Racing

 2009 also marked the first collaboration between Bonsignore and local business owner Ken Massa.
 During the summer, the two discussed and formed a team with the intention of competing full-time on the NASCAR Whelen Modified Tour.
-In the team's first race together, they scored a 2nd-place finish at the Sundance Vacations Speedway in St. John's, PA (the former and later Mountain Speedway; to be called Evergreen Raceway Park starting in 2014) in the King of the Mountain 150.
+In the team's first race together, they scored a second-place finish at the Sundance Vacations Speedway in St. John's, PA (the former and later Mountain Speedway; to be called Evergreen Raceway Park starting in 2014) in the King of the Mountain 150.

 The 2010 season showed the promise of the new team, as Bonsignore was named the 2010 Sunoco Rookie of the Year.
-Finishing a strong 13th in the standings, a series of mechanical accidents and bad luck ruined a potential top-10 run.
+Finishing a strong thirteenth in the standings, a series of mechanical accidents and bad luck ruined a potential top-ten run.
 Bonsignore became the first NASCAR Whelen Modified Tour driver to earn a Coors Light Pole Award at Bristol Motor Speedway and Stafford Motor Speedway.
-2010 saw the M3 Racing team take home two top 5 finishes, and four top 10 finishes.
+2010 saw the M3 Racing team take home two top-five finishes, and four top-ten finishes.

 M3 Technology and Bonsignore returned to the Tour for the 2011 season, and once again competed throughout the year at Riverhead Raceway.
 On July 30, 2011, Bonsignore won his first Whelen Modified Tour race at his local track, Riverhead Raceway.
 He started on the outside pole and led the final 158 laps in dominating fashion.
 Bonsignore also won the NASCAR Weekly Series Modified championship at Riverhead Raceway, clinching that on September 10, 2011.

-In 2012 and 2013 Bonsignore finished 7th and 8th in the points respectively, picking up two more wins at Thompson Speedway Motorsports Park and Monadnock Speedway.
+In 2012 and 2013, Bonsignore finished seventh and eighth in the points respectively, picking up two more wins at Thompson Speedway Motorsports Park and Monadnock Speedway.

 2014 saw a change for Bonsignore and the M3 Technology team as they would switch from Troyer to Spafco Chassis and Robert Yates Racing Spec engines.
-Performance improved as Bonsignore won 3 races on the way to a 3rd-place finish in points.
-Winning speed returned in 2015, with two more race wins, however, the team lacked consistency on the way to a 10th-place finish in points.
+Performance improved as Bonsignore won three races on the way to a third place finish in points.
+In addition to running the WMT, Bonsignore also raced on the Modified Racing Series for the legendary Art Barry in the #21 car, winning the series championship.
+Winning speed returned in 2015, with two more race wins, however, the team lacked consistency on the way to a tenth place finish in points.

-The 2016 season proved to be a career year at the time for Bonsignore, scoring 4 wins and 13 top 5s on the way to a runner-up points finish to Doug Coby.
-2017 was not as kind, with Bonsignore going winless for the first time since 2010, only leading 4 laps all season.
+The 2016 season proved to be a career year at the time for Bonsignore, scoring four wins and thirteen top-fives on the way to a runner-up points finish to Doug Coby.
+2017 was not as kind, with Bonsignore going winless for the first time since 2010, only leading four laps all season.

 2018 was another year of change for the No. 51 team.
 The team switched chassis manufacturers again to the potent FURY Chassis, bringing in Ryan Stone as crew chief.
-These changes paid off as Bonsignore won the 2018 NASCAR Whelen Modified Tour championship on the strength of 8 wins, 5 poles, 12 Top 5's, 15 top 10's, and 695 laps lead, leading every category.
+These changes paid off as Bonsignore won the 2018 NASCAR Whelen Modified Tour championship on the strength of eight wins, five poles, twelve top-fives, fifteen top-tens, and 695 laps led, leading every category.